Save articles and pages you’re most interested in. You will find them quickly to read on later.

 Although an Apprehended Violence Order (AVO) doesn’t technically constitute a criminal conviction, if you have been served with an AVO or an ADVO (Apprehended Domestic Violence Order), you will not be allowed to hold a firearms licence for a period of ten years after the expiry of the AVO.
 This doesn’t apply if the AVO was revoked after it came into force.

-What if I am under a Section 10 with a good behaviour bond?
+What if I am under a section 10 dismissal or conditional release order with a good behaviour bond?

 If you are under a good behaviour bond for a prescribed offence you won’t be able to hold a firearms licence, which means that if you currently hold one you will be required to surrender your licence and any firearms that you have in your possession.
-If you were found guilty of a prescribed offence within the previous five years, but were given a Section 10 with no good behaviour bond, you may not have a criminal conviction, but you will still be prohibited from holding a firearms licence.
+If you were found guilty of a prescribed offence within the previous five years, but were given a section 10 dismissal or conditional release order with no good behaviour bond, you may not have a criminal conviction, but you will still be prohibited from holding a firearms licence.

 If you have applied for a firearms licence and have been refused there is an avenue of appeal, depending on the reasons for your refusal.
 Decisions that are not reviewable include those made on the basis of a current or previous AVO, and those made due to the applicant being under a weapons prohibition order.